Patterns Over Time

-Clear views help teams prioritize calmly, coordinate better, and act in alignment.
+Clear views help teams understand patterns, coordinate calmly, and decide together.

 Counselor-Led Judgment

-Designed to support judgment, BrainDash never labels students or replaces decisions.
+Designed to support judgment, BrainDash does not label students or replace decisions.

 Our Commitments to Schools